ddkang/aidb/README.md

 ### Text Example (in CSV)

 We've set up an example of analyzing product reviews with HuggingFace.
-All you need to do is run
+Set your HuggingFace API key.
+After this, all you need to do is run
 ```bash
 python launch.py --config=config.sentiment --setup-blob-table --setup-output-table
 ```